Motorola Edge 60 Fusion

 • Resolution is 1220 x 2712 px on Motorola Edge 60 Fusion and 1080 x 2392 px on Vivo T4R.

-• Always-On Display is not available on Motorola Edge 60 Fusion but is available on Vivo T4R.
+• HDR10 support is present on Motorola Edge 60 Fusion but not available on Vivo T4R.

 • Internal storage is 512GB on Motorola Edge 60 Fusion and 256GB on Vivo T4R.

-• Chipset is MediaTek Dimensity 7300 on Motorola Edge 60 Fusion and MediaTek Dimensity 7400 on Vivo T4R.
+• The chipset is MediaTek Dimensity 7300 on Motorola Edge 60 Fusion and MediaTek Dimensity 7400 on Vivo T4R.

 • CPU speed is 4 x 2.5 & 4 x 2 GHz on Motorola Edge 60 Fusion and 4 x 2.6 & 4 x 2 GHz on Vivo T4R.